Spruce up your home this Spring

 “What about changing out some of your artwork?
 Greenery can easily be introduced here too.
 Or if you have some floating shelves, they are a great place to display ever-changing vignettes chosen just for the season or even a specific occasion.
 Maybe roll away that heavy plush floor rug (which was great for cold/lazy Sunday’s by the TV) and replace it with something livelier and welcoming for the new season.

-Make way for indoor greenery, coloured cushions and artwork, as seen in our Laguna display from our Breeze Collection on display at World of Homes, Helensvale.
+Make way for indoor greenery, coloured cushions and artwork, a feature in our Breeze Collection.

 “You can really inject your personality in to the space with decorative items.
 You could introduce some new placements or table runner, or maybe leave your favourite cookbook open to the pages with lovely fresh spring/summer salad ideas.
 Items that can be both useful and nice to look at are often easy to replace with the change of seasons.